Why Enter Therapy?

 Are you the right therapist for me?
 What do you specialize in?

 I would invite you to call and discuss this with me in regard to your special circumstances.
-In general, I specialize in depression, bipolar, mild traumatic brain injury recovery, change of life issues, work and stress management, learning disabilities, trauma, low self-esteem, abuse issues, self-injury, spiritual development, and adult attachment.
+In general, I specialize in cancer recovery, depression, bipolar, mild traumatic brain injury recovery, chronic health issues, spiritual development, adult attachment, and trauma and abuse.

 What is the cost and do you take insurance?